 For morning or Saturday classes, the message will be there by 6 a.m.; for evening classes, the message will be there by 2:30 p.m.
-Evening students and faculty are to call 314-719-3682 after 3 p.m. for notification of cancellation of evening courses.
-Evening classes do not operate on a snow schedule.
+OPTIONS students and faculty are to call 314-719-3682 after 3 p.m. for notification of cancellation of OPTIONS courses.
+OPTIONS classes do not operate on a snow schedule.